soxofaan/afteronload.js/README.md

 AfterOnLoad.js
 ==============

-AfterOnLoad.js is a JavaScript snippet for queueing functions to be triggered on/after the window load event (aka ```window.onload```).
+AfterOnLoad.js is a JavaScript snippet for queuing functions to be triggered on/after the window load event (aka ```window.onload```).

 When you are optimizing your page load times,